Destination XL Group: Uncertain Future

 The Core Business

-Destination XL group is the largest retailer by revenues in a niche segment typically referred to as men’s big and tall apparel.
-The company operates 323 retail stores across a number of brands in addition to an e-commerce platform which generated approximately 23.1% of the company’s retail revenues in the last year.
+Destination XL Group is the largest retailer by revenues in a niche segment typically referred to as men's big and tall apparel.
+The company operates 323 retail stores across a number of brands in addition to an e-commerce platform which generated approximately 23.1% of the company's retail revenues in the last year.
 The e-commerce channel is growing in importance, having risen from 21.6% of retail sales in the prior year (albeit on a larger retail base) and exceeding 24% of retail sales in the fourth quarter.

 Destination XL controls, by some estimates, nearly half of the retail men's market for big and tall apparel, a dominant position with major competitors consisting of selected retailers and department stores, notably J.C.
 Penney (JCP).
 The market for men's big and tall clothing is estimated at around $1 billion though market segment revenue growth has been mixed in the last few years.
 Interestingly, the men's market is small compared to that for its corollary, the women's plus size market, which is far larger at an estimated $20 billion while also supporting above average overall growth.

 The dynamics of the business can be challenging, as is the case for any specialty retailer, for a number of reasons: a comparative lack of branded apparel and styles across the segment, a willingness on the part of customers to identify in the product category, and increasing competition from online retailers which can sometimes offer a larger range of product sizes and styles.
 Still, Destination XL has shown a measure of strength despite the headwinds with total revenues increasing in all but one year over the last decade though sometimes by rather marginal amounts.
 J.C.
-Penney’s recent adjusments to its offerings and promotions in the men’s big and tall category (and potential store closing in the event of a bankruptcy), should provide additional opportunities for Destination XL to capture additional market share.
+Penney's recent adjustments to its offerings and promotions in the men's big and tall category (and potential store closing in the event of a bankruptcy), should provide additional opportunities for Destination XL to capture additional market share.

 Destination XL has most recently focused on converting (or rebranding) legacy Casual Male XL store locations into DXL locations, a process which the company began testing in 2018 and expanded in 2019.
 Initial results have been quite positive with comparable store sales increasing by an average 24% in the year following a conversion/rebranding while conversions of existing locations require much less capital investment store (approximately $175,000 versus $450,000) than a new or relocated store.

 Destination XL has a further 50 standard stores and 28 outlet stores sporting the Casual Male XL brand remaining to either convert into DXL brand locations or close and consolidate with existing DXL locations.
-The base of stores remaining to be converted/rebranded provide a potential revenue tailwind.
+The base of stores remaining to be converted/rebranded provides a potential revenue tailwind.
 A continuation of the prior comparable store sales trend, assuming it holds for the remaining store locations, suggests the company could gain as much as an additional $15 million in annual revenues upon completion of the conversions.
 The company had planned on converting/rebranding an additional 14 Casual Male XL stores during 2020.
 Unfortunately, the company has deferred any additional capital expenditures for the balance of the year due to the need to conserve cash in the face of store closures.

 The growth in revenues over the last six years due to core market conditions and store conversions has left Destination XL tantalizingly close to generating an annual net profit (excluding impairment and restructuring charges) although realization has eluded the company.
 Indeed, as revenues have grown since reaching a low point in 2014, the company has been agonizingly close to profitability in almost all of the subsequent years.